Ehanlion/mist_obsidian/1. Missions/Smaller Quests/Mist Side Quests.md

 			- Hide during day, and then go out at night to steal and recon and protect salvage yards
 			- Are working alongside [[Tennyson Heralds]] and [[The Followers of Alsolace]] given instructions from [[Karak-Ulgurath]].
 			- They abduct children for [[Tennyson Heralds]] (who gives them to [[Livy's Livestock (Slave House)]]), search for strong obedient workers to abduct, and steal and cause chaos.
 			- When they attack they attack from cover and use the wreckage to hide and evade.
+		- What they know:
+			- Interlopers have notes about potential targets and threats in town
+			- make sure to highlight that one of the Sahuaguin spied on group in the tavern they visited and at night in the room that they stayed in
+			- They stole Gideon's charter of mysteries
+			- They know of clued path back to compound but never reveal willingly or if forced, do so cryptically while laughing
+	- *Important Items*
+		- Blade master has small painting of family, in background is a roiling green sea with kelp floating on it.
+Alludes to clue from [[Mission, Follow the Raiders, Part 2]] and the line "Churning Green Ocean Waves"
+		- Gideon's Forest Charter Mystery Book
+		- Potential Threat list from [[Gullhook]]